deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 * ``SupportedVersions``: By default, all implemented WFS protocol versions (1.0.0, 1.1.0 and 2.0.0) are activated.
 You can control offered WFS protocol versions using element ``SupportedVersions``.
 This element allows any of the child elements ``<Version>1.0.0</Version>``, ``<Version>1.1.0</Version>`` and ``<Version>2.0.0</Version>``.
 * ``FeatureStoreId``: By default, all feature stores in your deegree workspace  will be used for serving feature types.
 In some cases, this may not be what you want, e.g. because you have two different WFS instances running, or you don't want all feature types used in your WMS for rendering to be available via your WFS.
 Use the ``FeatureStoreId`` option to explicitly set the feature stores that this WFS should use.
 * ``DisableResponseBuffering``: By default, generated responses are directly written to the WFS client.
 This is usually fine and even a requirement for transferring large responses efficiently.
 The only drawback occurs when exceptions occur, after a partial response has already been transferred.
-In such case, the response will contain part payload and part exception report.
+In this case, the response will contain part payload and part exception report.
 By specifying ``false`` here, you can explicitly force buffering of the full response, before it is written to the client.
 Only if the full response was generated successfully, it will be transferred.
-Otherwise, only an exception report will be generated.
+If an exception happens at any time, only an exception report will be sent to the client.
 * ``EnableTransactions``: By default, WFS-T requests will be rejected.
 Setting this element to ``true`` will enable support for transactions in the WFS.
 Note that not all feature store implementations implement transactions, so you may encounter that transactions are rejected, even though you activated them in the WFS configuration.
 * ``QueryCRS``: Coordinate reference systems for returned geometries.
 This element can be specified multiple times, and the WFS will announce all CRS in the GetCapabilities response (except for WFS 1.0.0 which does not officially support using multiple coordinate reference systems).
 The first element always specifies the default CRS (used when no CRS parameter is present in a request).
 * ``QueryMaxFeatures``: By default, a maximum number of 15000 features will be returned for a single ``GetFeature`` request.
 Use this option to override this setting.
 A value of ``-1`` means unlimited.